 These days, nightlife in Athens has moved elsewhere.
 Still, Plaka has a fair few late-night cafes and bars.
 While nightlife in Plaka is not as big as it was in the 70s, you can still have a late drink, or spend the evening in a music taverna.

 One of the best things to do in Plaka at night is to watch a movie at Cine Paris.
 Open daily from May to October, this unique open-air cinema with a view to the Acropolis is really popular.
-Try to arrive early, as queues for snacks and drinks can get quite long.
+Get here early, as queues for snacks and drinks can get long.

 Souvenir shopping in Plaka Athens